claudiorivera/redux-feedback-app/README.md

 # redux-feedback-app

-A feedback app built with the PERN stack, which was made for a homework assignment.
+A multi-step feedback form built with the PERN stack.